עור חדש | Or hadash: High animal welfare PARCHMENT, 2016-Present

 Photos and copyright @ Heidi Levine

 Today a single standard size Torah scroll is written on the skins of 62 fetal cows.
 Why fetuses?
 One can think about it like this: Veal is meat that comes from a newborn calf who is penned up from birth so as to prevent the growth of muscle tissue thereby preserving the suppleness of the meat.
 Similarly, the skin of a fetus is much more supple, i.e. easier to write on, than that of a full-grown cow.
-Almost 100% of the parchment used in the writing of Jewish sacred texts is manufactured in Israel from these skins.
+Almost 100% of the parchment used in the writing of Jewish sacred texts is manufactured in Israel from said skins.
 Most of these factories are family-owned, cottage industry.
 The Haredi (ultra-orthodox) parchment making family with whom I have been working for over 10 years, owners of parchment making facilities and a scribing supply store in Jerusalem, explains that Israeli parchment manufactures, like them, have contracts with packinghouses, mostly in Argentina and the US.
 I will add that these are the sort of slaughterhouses that do not let outsiders visit.
-The kind of places like we heard about and “saw” in Food Inc. These are packinghouses where animals are beefed up in horrific conditions, often standing shoulder high in their own feces, crowded and fed substandard diets with fillers, sugar candies and other unfit substances for growing cows preparing for slaughter.
+The kind of places that the public was exposed to in the films Food Inc. or the newly released Eating Animals and the book by the same name.
+These are packinghouses where animals are beefed up in horrific conditions, often standing shoulder high in their own feces, crowded and fed substandard diets with fillers, sugar candies and other unfit substances for beefing up cows in preparation for slaughter.

-The contracts are for the acquisition of fetus skins.
-About 2% of the cows brought to slaughter each day are pregnant and the skins of those fetuses meet the market demand for scribes.
-So, the parchment makers have contracts with the packing houses who put aside these skins for them until about 500 skins are salvaged in a month’s time.
-These frozen skins are then shipped in giant freezer containers to the factories in Israel where they will be processed into parchment for the purpose of writing sacred texts.
-The making of parchment is according to very strict religious law and the highest standard ofcraftsmanship.
-These parchments are the raw material for one of the most sanctified customs of the Jewish people – the writing of sacred texts for use in public and private spaces.
+The contracts between the slaughterhouses and the parchment makers are for the acquisition of fetus skins.
+About 2% of the cows brought to slaughter each day are pregnant and the skins of those fetuses meet the market demand for scribes as described above.
+So, the parchment makers have contracts with the packinghouses who put these skins aside in frozen containers until approximately 500 skins are salvaged in a month’s time.
+These frozen skins are then shipped in giant freezer containers to the factories in Israel where they are processed into parchment for the purpose of writing sacred texts.
+The making of parchment is according to very strict religious law and the highest standard of craftsmanship.
+And these are the parchment that are the raw material for the most sanctified objects of the Jewish people – sacred texts for use in public and private spaces.